SPARC-FAIR-Codeathon/aqua/Documentation/Documentation.md

 </p>
    <br/>

-**4. No option for Email alerts if users want to be updated about datasets related to their search query:** In the event of No results being found for the queries, there is no way for the user to get informed on whether a **new dataset/resource** (related to their query) has been published on the SPARC portal or not.
+**4. No option for Email alerts :** In the event of No results being found for the queries, there is no way for the user to get informed on whether a **new dataset/resource** (related to their query) has been published on the SPARC portal or not.
 <br/>

 # :bulb: AQUA objectives for the new SPARC search portal